Elementary Student Life

 On Pastor’s Day, elementary students engage with their pastors during special morning programming.
 This day allows students to show appreciation for their pastors and allows pastors to observe what their children experience at Shalom.

 Students build and strengthen their relationships with teachers, family, and friends through annual events and contests.
 During spring Elementary Field Day, Shalom’s high school juniors work with the athletic director to create a day of activities and competitions for younger students.
-The event wraps up with a friendly faculty vs. 5th grade kickball game.
+The event wraps up with a friendly faculty and 5th grade kickball game - a Shalom tradition.

-In October for Grandparents’ Day, grandparents are invited to join students for special morning programming, classroom visits and lunch.
+In October for Grandparents’ Day, grandparents are invited to join students for special morning programming and classroom visits.

-To celebrate Thanksgiving, elementary students participate in holiday activities and hear guest speakers honor the Native Americans and Pilgrims - sharing the history of Native American people and Pilgrims.Activities
+To celebrate Thanksgiving, elementary students participate in holiday activities and hear guest speakers honor the Native Americans and Pilgrims - sharing the history of Native American people and Pilgrim activities.